 The City of North Olmsted has been successful in obtaining funding from multiple grant programs for a variety of planning and infrastructure improvement projects.
 Public input regarding potential future projects is encouraged.
-Contact the Planning and Development Department with your ideas for community development.
+Contact the Planning and Community Development Department with your ideas for neighborhood projects.

 2017 – Burns Road Sidewalk Improvements

 North Olmsted was awarded a $150,000 Community Development Block Grant for replacement of portions of sidewalk along Burns Road.
 This project acts on the Master Plan goals of identifying neighborhood infrastructure upgrades, improving pedestrian connections to existing infrastructure and promoting active lifestyles through access to recreational areas such as the I-480 bike path.

 2013 – North Olmsted Senior Center and Community Cabin Roof Replacement Project

 North Olmsted was awarded a $115,000 Community Development Block Grant for complete replacement of the roofing over the Community Cabin and North Olmsted Senior Center.
 Cracks and holes in the roof structures had caused leaks and interior damage over the years.

 2012 – North Olmsted Park Pavers and Rain Garden Project